Battle of Halidon Hill: Scottish attack

 To engage the English, the Scots had to advance downhill, cross a large area of marshy ground and then climb the northern slope of Halidon Hill.
 The Scots advanced to the sound of horns, drums, bagpipes and war cries.
 They were reported as "covering the ground like locusts".
-The Battle of Dupplin Moor the previous year had shown how vulnerable the Scots were to English longbows and so they came through the marshy hollow and up the north slope of Halidon Hill as fast as they could while still maintaining formation, to minimise the time during which they were exposed to English arrow fire.
+The Battle of Dupplin Moor the previous year had shown how vulnerable the Scots were to English longbows and so they came through the marshy hollow and up the north slope of Halidon Hill as fast as they could while still maintaining formation, to minimise the time during which they were exposed to English archery.
 The arrows fell on the Scots "as thick as motes in a sun beam", according to an unnamed contemporary.
 The Lanercost Chronicle reported "The Scots who marched in the front were so wounded in the face and blinded by the multitude of English arrows that they could not help themselves, and soon began to turn their faces away from the blows of the arrows and fall."
 The Scots suffered many casualties to the English archers and the lower reaches of the hill were littered with dead and wounded.
 A contemporary chronicle states that thousands of Scots fell during this stage of the battle.
 The survivors continued upwards, towards the waiting English.

 The English were disheartened by the size of the Scottish army but, aware they had no avenue of escape, stood their ground.
 The Scots were organised in their traditional schiltrons – tightly packed pike formations.
 The leading schiltron, commanded by the Earl of Moray, attacked the English division commanded by Balliol.
 A following schiltron attacked Edward's division and a third, led by the Earls of Sutherland and Ross assailed the division of Henry Beaumont.
 The Scots had failed to reconnoitre the English position, or had been prevented from doing so, and its strength took them by surprise.
 They were also tired before they launched their assault, having marched 60 mi in the previous 48 hours, and had taken heavy casualties during their approach.
-As the Scottish schiltrons engaged the English divisions the English archers continued to fire into the flanks of the Scots from close range.
+As the Scottish schiltrons engaged the English divisions the English archers continued to shoot into the flanks of the Scots from close range.
 A chronicler noted "The English archers destroyed and injured them so ... and soon they were thrown into confusion."

 The period of close-quarters fighting was brief.
 Shortly after charging into contact the Scots attacking Balliol's division broke and routed.
 Almost immediately the schiltron facing Edward also broke.
 The third schiltron, which was tasked with fighting its way through to Berwick and so preventing its surrender, fought on "with the ferocity of lions" according to an English chronicle.
 More than 500 Scots were killed in this fight, including both of the schiltron's noble commanders.